 This fruit was selected from two of our seven Estate Chardonnay blocks.
 The grapes were hand picked and meticulously hand sorted before being gently whole cluster pressed at low pressures, yielding very clean juice.
 After cold settling overnight, the juice was racked to French oak barriques for fermentation using predominantly native yeasts.
 Battonage (barrel stirring) was performed frequently during fermentation and periodically during post-fermentation to build mid palate texture.
 The wine underwent full malolactic fermentation in barrel.

-This vintage, our Califa Chardonnay is comprised of our Chamise Clone, Clone 96 and Clone 352.
-Clone 96 is one of the Dijon series, displaying good acidity along with classic Chardonnay citrus and tropical notes.
-Clone 352 originated in the Jura region of France and shows caramel, butterscotch and lychee characters.
+This vintage, our Califa Chardonnay is comprised of our Clone 96 and Clone 76.
+Both clones are from the Dijon series, displaying good acidity along with classic Chardonnay citrus and tropical notes.
 We select the more elevated sections of the vineyard that produce naturally lower yields, resulting in more focused fruit and a concentrated texture.